DerekV/comsat-jooq-dropwizard-gradle-example/README.md

 ## Getting started

-Just edit `gradle/user-props.gradle`.
-You might want to edit JVM arguments and system properties in `gradle/dropwizard.gradle`, then feel free to play with the code or just give it a try as it stands.
+Just edit `build.gradle`for JVM arguments and system properties, then feel free to play with the code or just give it a try as it stands.

 To run it: